sjlongland/cluster-powerctl/README.md

 An ATTiny24A microcontroller runs from a 5V rail derived from the battery.
 It uses its internal RC oscillator running at 1MHz.

-Connected to PB0 and PB1 are the two MOSFETs that turn on the input sources, one for solar (PB1), the other for a mains charger (PB0).
+Connected to PB0 and PB1 are the two transistors that turn on the input sources, one for solar (PB1), the other for a mains charger (PB0).
+These are NPN bi-polar junction transistors.
+When the base is turned on via PB0 or PB1, this allows current to flow from the collector to ground, effectively pulling the relevant logic level output low.

-The source pins of these connect to the battery positive input, so when the FET is on, power may flow from that source to the battery.

-A third MOSFET connects to PB2, this is PWM-controlled to manage some cooling fans.
+Connected to PB2 is a third NPN transistor which is wired to a P-channel MOSFET, such that turning the transistor on also turns on that MOSFET.
+This is PWM-controlled to manage some cooling fans.
 The internal temperature sensor is used to decide whether the fans should be on or off, and at what speed.

 Connecting to each input, and to the battery, are separate voltage dividers, comprising of a 1.5kOhm and 100Ohm resistors.
-These divide the input voltage by 16, and the divided voltage is fed into the ADC pins PA0 (mains), PA1 (solar) and PA2 (battery).
+These divide the input voltage by 16, and the divided voltage is fed into the ADC pins PA1 (solar) and PA2 (battery).

 LEDs connect to PA7, PA6, PA5, PA4 and PA3 to 0v.
 ICSP is shared with the
 LEDs.